Tracking Trump On Immigration: A Relentless Push To Reshape Migration

 A number of legal challenges have been filed.
 For instance, the Department of Homeland Security has been blocked from ending TPS for immigrants from Haiti, El Salvador, Nicaragua and Sudan by a judge in California.

-Homeland Security is working on rules that would make it harder for immigrants to get green cards, or bring other family members to the U.S., if they use a wide range of public benefits, such as food stamps and subsidized health insurance.
+Homeland Security has released the final version of regulations that would make it easier to deny legal immigrants green cards or visas if they use a wide range of public benefits, such as food stamps and subsidized health insurance.

 The rule is intended to prevent undocumented immigrants or mixed-status families from living in public housing.
 It's still in the public comment stage, and critics are pressuring HUD Secretary Ben Carson to reconsider.